bobthechemist/tinywireless/README.md

 - *uno-rx-rh.ino* Code to receive data from the ATTiny85 on the Arduino Uno
 - *bobsrxtx.cpp* Helper functions, most importantly the data struct used for the two microcontrollers
 - *bobsrxtx.h* Header file for above.
+## Updates
+- 160103: Added routine to encrypt the data packet with an XOR cipher.
+The two AVR files do not yet implement encryption